Bellum Jugurthinum: Historical background

-In 146 BC.
-Rome became the undisputed ruler of the Mediterranean and most of the territories bordering it.
-Publius Cornelius Scipio Aemilianus carried out the siege of Carthage and annihilated Rome's historic rival, while to the east the armies of the Urbe razed Corinth to the ground and sanctioned Roman dominance over Greece and the entire Balkan peninsula.
-For Rome, a new historical phase was opening that, through a century of crisis, would lead to the fall of the Republic and the birth of the Empire.
-At the political level, there was to be pacification in Spania, where the Celtiberians and Lusitanians had long been in revolt.
+In 146 BC, Rome became the "ruler" of the Mediterranean and most of the territories bordering it.
+Publius Cornelius Scipio Aemilianus carried out the siege of Carthage and defeated Rome's rival Carthage, while to the east the armies of Rome destroyed the city of Corinth and sanctioned Roman dominance over Greece and the Balkan Peninsula.
+For Rome, a new historical phase was opening, which—through a century of crisis—would lead to the fall of the Republic and the birth of the Empire.
+At the political level, there was to be pacification in Hispania, where the Celtiberians and Lusitanians had long been in revolt.
 On the social level, however, a major crisis was sweeping the Italic economy: local crafts were being supplanted by products from the East, and small landowners, who formed the recruiting base for the armies, had found their fields destroyed after years of neglect.
-Only the exploitation of the provinces guaranteed the subsistence of the state, and ensured, at the same time, very considerable possibilities of enrichment for the class of equites.
+Only the exploitation of the provinces guaranteed the subsistence of the state while ensuring significant opportunities for enrichment for the equestrian class (equites).
 In this context the policy of Tiberius and Gaius Gracchus took shape: opposed to them and to the factio of the populares was that of the optimates, eager to maintain their privileges by becoming increasingly disinterested in the real conditions of the res publica.